sourcegraph/about/content/blogposts/2024/gp-5_steps_to_automate_repetitive_tasks_in_software_dev.md

 This process begins with a thorough analysis to identify repetitive tasks that consume a significant portion of your time.
 Here are some examples of the common tasks that are repeated in the software development process:

 1. **Code formatting**: Code formatting guarantees that the written code adheres to predefined standards and styles, promoting readability and maintainability.
 Automation tools can apply these style rules across the entire codebase, enforcing consistency without the developer reviewing each code line manually.
-2. **Running tests**: Continuous testing is crucial in identifying bugs early and making software quality, but it can be time-consuming when handled manually.
-Automating the running of unit, integration, end-to-end, and acceptance tests ensures that they are run consistently after every change, improving software quality and developer efficiency.
+2. **Writing and running tests**: Continuous testing is crucial in identifying bugs early and writing high-quality software, but it can be time-consuming when handled manually.
+Automating the writing, running of unit, integration, end-to-end, and acceptance tests ensures the delivery of higher quality software and improved developer efficiency.
 3. **Deployments**: Transferring code from one environment to another, for example, from testing to production, requires serious attention to detail to avoid errors.
 Automating this process makes the deployments faster and more reliable.
 They can be executed with a simple push of a button, reducing downtime and increasing deployment frequency.
 4. **API documentation**: Keeping API documentation up-to-date is important for internal developers and external users, and manually updating this documentation can be tedious.
 Automation tools can generate and update API documentation directly from the codebase, making sure that the documentation is always accurate and reflects the latest changes without requiring additional developer effort.
 5. **Code reviews**: While the critical and creative aspects of code reviews cannot be fully automated, routine elements like checking for style violations, code consistency, or simple bugs can be automated.
 Automation tools can scan the code for these common issues before the human review process, streamlining the review by allowing humans to focus on more complex considerations.